Jofou/johaniefournier.com/content/blog/2025_ca_VIZ/index.md

   - tidymodels
   - tidytuesday
   - viz
-summary: "This tutorial shows how to create an interactive side-by-side map visualization of the mean temperature for 2024 and 2100 for the Chaudière-Appalaches region in Quebec using {leaflet} and {leaflet.extras2} R packages."
+summary: "This tutorial shows how to create an interactive side-by-side map visualization of the mean temperature for 2024 and 2100 for the Chaudière-Appalaches region in Quebec using leaflet and leaflet.extras2 R packages."
 editor_options:
   chunk_output_type: inline
+adsense:
+  publisher-id: ca-pub-7674504334497845
+filters:
+- adsense
 ---

 <script src="index_files/libs/htmlwidgets-1.6.4/htmlwidgets.js"></script>